 Access Careers Patient Care Technician Program builds upon the basic Nursing Assistant skills to create a person with advanced skills.
 This is the latest movement in health care industry.

-To enroll in the Patient Care Technician Program you must have a valid New York State Certified Nursing Assistant license.
+To enroll in the Patient Care Technician Program you must have a Certificate of Completion for a Nursing Assistant or Nurse Aid Program.

 Patient care technicians are trained professionals that take care of patients admitted in the hospitals and rehabilitation centers.
 These professionals work under the guidance of medical experts and perform various clinical, supportive, clerical and laboratory duties.